danielsantiago1230/LittleLemon/README.md

 # activate env
 source env/bin/activate

-# Please check the settings.py > DATABASES user and password and replace them for your credentials n your local machine
+### Please check the settings.py > DATABASES user and password and replace them for your credentials on your local machine

 ## Does the web application use Django to serve static HTML content?
 * Yes the path to test it is: /restaurant/